- Student Policies

 Students are encouraged to wear shoes and clothing that will enable them to participate in both classroom and playground activities.
 Please be sure to have your child wear a jacket or sweater when the weather is cool.
 Misplaced jackets and sweaters are more easily identified if they are labeled with your child's name; we encourage parents to “Label Everything.”
 If your child does lose something, the Lost and Found is located near the office.

 Sandals with a back strap are appropriate for warm weather; otherwise, sandals can not be worn.
 This is for the child’s own safety.
-Flip flops and other footwear without back straps are not appropriate.
+Flip flops, slides, and other footwear without back straps are not appropriate.
 Crocs are not permitted on campus due to student frequently not having the back straps on correctly.
 High heels, heavy boots and cleats are also more examples of inappropriate shoes.
 Students will be requested to call the parents to bring him/her appropriate shoes if they come to school with inappropriate clothes/footwear.

 Students have PE twice a week and recess twice a day.
 Students must be dressed for PE and aware of the weather on these days and dress appropriately.
 Remember hats/caps and water bottles during warm/hot weather.